-- (2) Size measured in square feet, population, and square feet per student, taken from FCPS Facility and Enrollment Dashboard as of 12/31/2019. - (3) Does not include Bryant and Mountain View Alternative High Schools. - (4) Baileys and Fort Belvoir Elementary Schools have two separate campuses each.
-Baileys campuses go from grades pre-K-2 and 3-5 and Fort Belvoir's campuses go from grades pre-K-3 and 4-6.
+- (2) Size measured in square feet, population, and square feet per student, taken from FCPS Facility and Enrollment Dashboard as of 12/31/2020. - (3) Does not include Bryant and Mountain View Alternative High Schools. - (4) Baileys, McNair, and Fort Belvoir Elementary Schools have two separate campuses.
+Baileys campuses go from grades pre-K-2 and 3-5; McNair's campuses go from grades pre-K-2 and 3-6; and Fort Belvoir's campuses go from grades pre-K-3 and 4-6.